amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 | Type | Description |
 | --- | --- |
 | Uint32 | Response check value + 1 |

-### Encryption
-All payloads are encrypted using RC4, with separate streams for client-to-server packets and server-to-client packets.
-The connection to the authentication server is encrypted using a default key that's always the same: `CD&ML`.
-The connection to the secure server is encrypted using the secure key from the [Kerberos ticket](Kerberos-Authentication#kerberos-ticket).

 ### Virtual ports
 When multiple PRUDP connections are made to the same address, NEX doesn't create a new socket for each connection.
 Instead, it uses a single socket to create multiple PRUDP connections.
 To distinguish between connections, each packet contains a source and destination port.